gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ### Frequency Limitations of the Low-Pass Sallen-Key Filter

 A low-pass Sallen-Key filter is strongly dependent on the op-amp having a low output impedance.
-A op-amp's output impedance increases with increasing frequency, thus the performance of the Sallen-Key low-pass begins to suffer around the 50-500kHz range. **Thus the gain which begins to increase again after a certain frequency in the stop band**.
+A op-amp's output impedance increases with increasing frequency, thus the performance of the Sallen-Key low-pass begins to suffer at high frequencies.
+This typically manifests itself with **the -40dB/decade gain turning around and beginning to increase again after a certain frequency in the stop band of the filter**.

+This phenomenon can be best understood by analyzing the behaviour at high frequencies.
+At frequencies much higher than the cut-off frequency `\(f_c\)`, we can treat the capacitors as shorts.
+This gives rise to the equivalent circuit shown below.
+Shorting `\(C_2\)` means that the op-amps non-inverting input is kept at ground (for high frequency signals), and so nothing should pass from input to output.
+This is true as long as the op-amp has strong enough "drive" to keep this basic tenant true.
+Unfortunately, as frequency increases, so does the op-amps output impedance.
+This impedance effects the op-amps ability to keep the output at `\(0V\)`, and the gain begins to rise again.

 {{% figure src="low-pass-variable-gain-sallen-key-filter-freq-limit.png" width="900px" caption="Equivalent circuit for a low-pass Sallen-Key filter at high frequencies.
 The left-hand shows the circuit with the capacitors shorted.
 The right-hand is a simplification showing the addition of the op-amps output impedance." %}}

-Based of the above schematic, we can use the voltage divider rule to write:
+Based of the above schematic, we can use the voltage divider rule to write out the transfer function as:

 <p>\begin{align}
 \frac{V_{out}}{V_{in}} &= \frac{R_2 || Z_O}{R_1 + R_2 || Z_O} \nonumber \\